jasonstolaruk/CurryMUD/README.md

 * Systems for reporting bugs and typos.
 * Weight and encumbrance.
 * Volume and container capacity.
+* Objects can be configured so as to automatically disappear when left on the ground for some time.

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.